slqselina/slqselina.github.io/content/post/2017/11/armstrong-redwoods-and-austin-creek.md

 Taking an easy walk on the well-maintained paths in the grove, basking in this green tranquility.

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-g.jpg"  >}}
-After looping back to where we started through East Ridge Trail, it was still early afternoon, so we hit on Gilliam Creek Trail, which goes through some dry open sections.
+After looping back to where we started through East Ridge Trail, it was still early afternoon.
+We then took Gilliam Creek Trail which goes through some dry open sections.

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-h.jpg"  >}}
 Just when we were enchanted by this contracting landscape...

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-i.jpg"  >}}
-All of a sudden, we saw an rattle snake right in the middle of the trail rattling his tail trying to scare off us!
-(Could only took a vague pic of him because we didn't want to risk our lives and remained staying away from him.)
-He made it clear that he wouldn't move out of our way, so after a while we had to go around him through the bushes ...
+All of a sudden, we saw an rattlesnake right in the middle of the trail rattling his tail trying to scare us away!
+We could only take this vague photo of him because we didn't want to risk a snakebite and stayed far back.
+He made it clear that he wouldn't move out of our way so after a while we had to go off the trails and through the bushes to get around him.

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-j.jpg"  >}}
-Once getting to Schoolhouse Creek, the scenery quickly switches into a damp moss-covered forest as if from another world.
-We were once again surprised by the capricious change of the landscapes.
+Once getting to Schoolhouse Creek, the scenery quickly switches into a damp, moss-covered forest as if from another  planet (maybe Endor?).
+We were once again surprised by the capricious change of landscape.

 {{< figure src="/img/2017/11/armstrong-redwoods-and-austin-creek-k.jpg"  >}}
-After this sign, we said goodbye to the magic-looking forest along the creek, which is abundant in salamanders.
-Now time to go up back to the road.
+After this sign, we said goodbye to the magic forest along the creek with its abundant salamanders.
+Now it was time to go back up the road.

 Nature-sculpted dancing trees along the trails:
 {{< figure src="/img/2017/11/1.jpg"  >}}